JureSeselj/kiteboarding-club/README.md

 [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
 For the main text I have chosen [Lato](https://fonts.google.com/specimen/Lato?query=lato "Lato font") as I feel it is has a sharp, simple and easy to read look.
 To make the headers and the navigation bar stand out form the text, I decided to use [Oswald](https://fonts.google.com/specimen/Oswald?query=osw "Oswald font").
 This font is complimentary to Lato but gives clear definition between text and headers.

 ### Icons
 I will used some icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
-These icons will only be used where there is no explination needed to their meaning, social media links, contact links and a hamburger for navigations links on all devices.
+These icons will only be used where there is no explination needed to their meaning, social media links, contact links and a nav bar icon links on all devices.
 All icons used will be styled and in keeping with the appearance of the website.

 ### Colours
 I have used [Canva](https://www.canva.com/ "canva") to help in the selection of my colour scheme.
 I selected the initial colour that I wanted the reast of my pallet to fit with and then used the generator to create the pallet, it can be seen [here](wireframes/colour_pallet.JPG "Generated Colour Pallet").